kevinwlu/iot/lesson3/README.md

 sudo pip3 install -U jdcal

-# Install Astral Python module for calculating the times of various aspects of the sun and moon
+# Install Astral to calculate the times of various aspects of the sun and moon

 sudo pip install -U astral